hasibuli/WP-Testimonials-Slider/readme.txt

 3. Just copy and paste " <strong>[WPTS-TESTIMONIAL]</strong> in the post/page" where you want to display testimonials.

-== Frequently asked questions ==
-= Can it possible to use throw shordcode? =
-Yes.
-= Could it possible to places this ticker on post or page? = Yes.

-== Screenshots ==
-1. Testimonials Settings
-2. All Item
-3. Single Item

 == Changelog ==

 = 1.0 =